Dianeod/docs-1/docs/ml/nlp/userguide/tensorflow.md

 Where

 -  `x` is a string of text
--  `y` is the tokenization implemention to be used
+-  `y` is the version of tokenization

-returns a list of tokens extracted from the text
+returns a list of the tokens extracted from the text

-The two implementatin options are `whitespace` and `unicode`
+The two possible values for `y` are `whitespace` and `unicode`

 ```q
 q)show 5#whiteToken:.nlp.tf.tokenize[;`whitespace]each mobyDick